mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 ### Ensure there are no blocking issues in the update branch of firefox-l10n-source

 As part of migrations, content needs to be pushed from the `update` branch to the `main` branch of `firefox-l10n-source`.
-Any pending issue needs to be solved before starting the process (eventually backing out problematic changes) or need to be temporarily removed manually to prevent problematic strings being exposed to localizers.
+Any pending issue needs to be solved before starting the process (eventually manually backing out problematic changes) to prevent problematic strings being exposed to localizers.
 For more information about the review process, see [this document](review.md).

 ### Stop sync in Pontoon